-On the last day of the month, the opening ceremonies of nearby Da Nang’s International Fireworks Festival occur.
+On the last day of the month, the opening ceremony of the Da Nang International Fireworks Festival often occurs.
 It’s a pyrotechnic extravaganza that consists of eight competing countries and takes place over the coming nine weeks.
 Note that the date does change each year so check in advance.

 May is warm in Hoi An as the temperatures rise towards a peak in the coming months.
 The sea has also finally warmed up and with that brings great relief from the sweltering heat.
 Perhaps consider staying close to the beach in one of Hoi An’s beach resorts.
 In Hoi An tourism takes a real dive, hitting an annual low point.
 Accommodation during this time is cheaper, and the crowds are less intense as the mercury rises.

-Expect hot temperatures in June, with some days reaching the high 30’s°C (86°F).
+Expect hot weather for Hoi An in June, with some daytime temperatures reaching the high 30’s°C (86°F).
 It’s the hottest month out of the year to visit Hoi An, though the bulk of the tourists are still absent in this low season, meaning prices and crowds are more manageable.

 July only takes a negligible decline in temperature compared to June, and it usually holds out until September.
 Tourists return in full force, so expect the Old Town to be quite crowded, especially on weekends.
 July is the second busiest month of the year.